SHORE DIVE TOUR

-(2) be at least 12 years of age and be a certified Junior Open Water Scuba Diver – requires parent signature and permission
+(1) be at least 12 years of age and be a certified Junior Open Water Scuba Diver (requires a parent signature and permission)

-(3) fill out and submitt (a) a Medical Questionaire, (b) an Assumption of Liability Release form, and (c) a Rental Gear Agreement form
+And (2) Submit (a) a Medical Questionnaire, (b) an Assumption of Liability Release form, and (c) a Rental Gear Agreement form

-We provide a free shuttle service to guests staying in Waikiki.
-Shuttle pick ups are typically at 7:00 a.m. and 12:00 p.m.
-As you can imagine, there are many great places to go diving in Oahu.
-We are surrounded by water, so you can literally go diving just about anywhere.
-However, we only like to take our guests diving at the best locations.
+We are surrounded by water, so you can literally go diving just about anywhere on Oahu.
+That said, however, we only take our guests diving at the best locations.
 Some of the places we go diving are

 (a) HANAUMA BAY NATURE PRESERVE — KAIMUKI